sercannaya/architecture-construction-company/README.md

 # Website Preview
-  The website was prepared for a Architecture / Construction company.
-This website has a plain appearance and consists of a single page.
-Also integrated with WhatsApp.
+   The website has been prepared for an Architecture/Construction company.
+This website aims to be stylish and dark colours are used.
+Consists of a single page.
 #
 # General view
 ![alt text](https://github.com/sercannaya/architecture-construction-company/blob/main/preview/preview.jpg)